aka Miniature JWS

 tjws.app.orb.arguments - this definition can provide comma separated parameters used for ORB initialization.
 Since 1.50

 tjws.app.main.classpath - class path for main application class specified as definition tjws.app.main, unless the main class can be resolved from boot class path.
+Use comma (,) to separate classpath components.
 Since 1.50

 tjws.app.main.striprightparam - specifies a position in command line arguments which have to be not passed to a main class defined in tjws.app.main.
 It gives flexibility of separate command line arguments used by launched application and app server services itself.
 Since 1.50